SEO Keyword Research Quick Guide

 ✔ Keyword Intent

-First things first, you must ensure that the keywords you’ve chosen are relevant to your business, particularly to your business’s bottom line (that is, your income).
+First, you must ensure that the keywords you’ve chosen are relevant to your business, particularly to your business’s bottom line (that is, your income).

 You want keywords that have buyer intent (aka commercial intent).
 In other words, keywords that show someone is actively looking to make a purchase.